Why Protect Wetlands?

 - Attend a public hearing at a Conservation Commission meeting.

 Applications & Forms

-Activities that will alter or disturb land within a wetlands resource area or 100-foot buffer zone require a permit or determination from the Conservation Commission (see our Wetlands Regulations section for details).
+Activities that will alter or disturb land or vegetation within a Wetlands Resource Area or 100-foot Buffer Zone require a permit or determination from the Conservation Commission.

 Please contact the Conservation Agent if you have questions about submitting an application.